liamhays/rk3566-mcu/rk3566_mcu_notes.md

 # RK3566 MCU notes
+This document details the RISC-V MCU inside the RK3566 SoC.
+You should have a good knowledge of RISC-V system architecture (CSRs, instruction set) as well as low-level computer architecture (registers and memory) in general.

 Much of this information is drawn from the [RK3568 Technical Reference Manual](https://opensource.rock-chips.com/images/2/26/Rockchip_RK3568_TRM_Part1_V1.3-20220930P.PDF).
 The RK3568 and RK3566 are basically the same chip with [some slight